 Number of attributes

-If you are screening for a single study, ideally your screener will be less than 10 questions or take less than 2 minutes to complete (including demographics).
+If you are screening for a single study, ideally, your screener will be less than 10 questions or take less than 2 minutes to complete (including demographics).

 Balanced, representative and weighted samples